 Chauhans were also related to Tomars by marriage.
-And one of the son-in-laws of Tomar dynasty succeeded to the throne and hence the baton passed to Chauhans.
+And one of the sons-in-law of the Tomar dynasty succeeded to the throne and hence the baton passed to Chauhans.
 The Tomars gave the name Dilli or Dhilli to this city.
-After this, the slave dynasty came and ruled over Delhi and rest is better-known history.
+After this, the slave dynasty came and ruled over Delhi and the rest is better-known history.

 Lal Kot – Places to visit in Delhi

 As of now behind the Qutub complex, the ruins and remains of Lal Kot still survive.
 The most visible parts of Lal Kot are in Adham Khan’s tomb, which is probably one corner of the fort.
 There are probably tanks, various buildings that could be living quarters, and a very broad wall with huge semi-circular bastions at irregular intervals.
 At one point there seem to be two walls, one external and one internal.

 The walls are mighty and broad even as ruins, giving a glimpse of the fort that they would have guarded.
 There is an apparent water tank, which is full of foliage as of now.
 There is another plain land, which is used as a cricket ground by kids.
 Which could be another tank or some part of the fort that requires a huge plane

 There is an apparent water tank, which is full of foliage as of now.
 There is another plain land, which is used as a cricket ground by kids.
 Which could be another tank or some part of the fort that requires a huge plane area.